-2. Each KTP member typed their notes from the Research Round Table; two members (KQL and JC) compared the transcripts and created a final consolidated version, reviewing audio recording in the case of conflicting information.
+- 1. Directly after a Research Round Table event, attending KTP researchers met to debrief, and review any points of confusion. - 2.
+Each attending KTP researcher typed their notes from the Research Round Table, and then one designated researchers compared the individual notes and created a final consolidated version, reviewing the audio recording in the case of conflicting information.